 Help in Easy Read format

-Easy to read online safety advice with images to support the key messages.
+Easy to read online safety information and advice with images to support the key messages.

 These resources are for people with low literacy, or with intellectual or cognitive disability.
 They are in Easy Read format, sometimes known as 'Easy English'.